Chart Color Schemes

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-The accessibility of transport is considered excellent, with residents on average being located just 184 metres from the nearest stop.
-On average, there are 335 trips per day across all routes, which equates to approximately 15 weekly trips per individual stop.
+Residents' average distance to the nearest stop is 184 meters.
+On average, there are 335 trips per day across all routes, which equates to about 15 weekly trips per individual stop.

 Frequently Asked Questions - Transport